Cover of Ben Hogan's Five Lessons The Modern Fundamentals of Golf

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Ben Hogan's Five Lessons The Modern Fundamentals of Golf:
+The most popular highlights from Ben Hogan's Five Lessons The Modern Fundamentals of Golf, saved by readers on Screvi.

 “When a golfer has completed his left-hand grip, the V formed by the thumb and forefinger should point to his right eye.”